WolfGreyDev/syncify-skeleton/readme.md

 ## Why this is needed ##

-Syncify's development has gone through some changes on it's major branch.
-These changes have left some of the documentation outdated, in particular the initial setup stage.
+Syncify's development has gone through some changes and these changes have left some of the documentation outdated, in particular the initial setup stage.
 I've worked with [panoply](https://github.com/panoply) (Sissel) on the Shopify Developers Discord to get Syncify working using the "best" undocumented method.

 ## Installation